Long-term memory

 Long-term memory (LTM) is the stage of the Atkinson–Shiffrin memory model in which informative knowledge is held indefinitely.
-It is defined in contrast to short-term and working memory, which persist for only about 18 to 30 seconds.
-Long-term memory is commonly labelled as explicit memory (declarative), as well as episodic memory, semantic memory, autobiographical memory, and implicit memory (procedural memory).
+It is defined in contrast to sensory memory, the initial stage, and short-term or working memory, the second stage, which persists for about 18 to 30 seconds.
+LTM is grouped into two categories known as explicit memory (declarative memory) and implicit memory (non-declarative memory).
+Explicit memory is broken down into episodic and semantic memory, while implicit memory includes procedural memory and emotional conditioning.

 Stores

-The idea of separate memories for short-term and long-term storage originated in the 19th century.
-A model of memory developed in the 1960s assumed that all memories are formed in one store and transfer to others store after a small period of time.
+The idea of separate memories for short- and long-term storage originated in the 19th century.
+One model of memory developed in the 1960s assumed that all memories are formed in one store and transfer to another store after a small period of time.
 This model is referred to as the "modal model", most famously detailed by Shiffrin.
 The model states that memory is first stored in sensory memory, which has a large capacity but can only maintain information for milliseconds.
 A representation of that rapidly decaying memory is moved to short-term memory.
-Short-term memory does not have a large capacity like sensory memory, but holds information for seconds or minutes.
+Short-term memory does not have a large capacity like sensory memory but holds information for seconds or minutes.
 The final storage is long-term memory, which has a very large capacity and is capable of holding information possibly for a lifetime.

 The exact mechanisms by which this transfer takes place, whether all or only some memories are retained permanently, and even to have the existence of a genuine distinction between stores, remain controversial.